2014 - Salem High School

 2005 - Phillips Exeter Academy

-The Supreme Court launched its "On the Road" program for high school students in May 2002 at St. Anselm College in Manchester.
-Since then, sessions have been held at Dartmouth College, Dover High School, Plymouth State University and Keene State College, Nashua High School North, Phillips Exeter Academy, Berlin Junior High School, Bow High School, and Souhegan High School.
+The New Hampshire Supreme Court launched its "On the Road" program for high school students in May 2002 at St. Anselm College in Manchester.
+Since then, sessions have been held at Dartmouth College, Dover High School, Plymouth State University and Keene State College, Nashua High School North, Phillips Exeter Academy, Berlin Junior High School, Bow High School, Souhegan High School, Manchester Memorial High School, Sanborn Regional High School, Moultonborough Academy, Monadnock Regional High School, Concord High School, Salem High School and Bedford High School in 2015.

-Prior to each session, volunteer lawyers from the participating communities visit each of the invited schools to discuss with students in advance the legal issues and proceedings involved in the cases that will be heard by the court.
+Prior to each "On the Road," volunteer lawyers from the participating communities visit each of the invited schools from the area to discuss with students in advance the legal issues and proceedings involved in two cases that will be heard by the Court.
+New Hampshire's attorney general visits the host school.